Reviews You Can Rely On

 Credit: Matt Lighthart

-We bought 12 top scanners and spent weeks scanning thousands of pages.
-We found the ideal models to digitize your documents, receipts, and old photos.
+To find the best options, our team of expert testers bought 13 top scanners and spent weeks scanning thousands of pages.
 We carefully evaluated each model's scan quality, speed, and ease of managing the resulting digital files.
 Whether you're just looking to digitize a few receipts here and there, have a stack of old photos you want to preserve digitally, or have mountains of documents to save for posterity, our testing results will help you choose the best model for you.

 The best overall scanner from our tests is the Canon ImageFORMULA R40.
-This scanner excelled at scanning photos and text, and was easy to use with great software.
-Look for something a little more affordable?
+This scanner excelled at scanning photos and text and was easy to use with great software.
+Looking for something a little more affordable?
 The Brother DS-640 is a portable scanner that only costs around $100 and still scores quite well across our tests, though it's a bit slower than many models.

 We've tested other home office essentials, too.
 Check our our reviews of home printers, top-ranked keyboards, and wifi mesh systems.